-There is more than one story of how the Saltire, believed to be the oldest flag in Europe, became the Flag of Scotland.
+Flag of Scotland: There is more than one story of how the Saltire, believed to be the oldest flag in Europe, became our flag.
 This translation is possibly the most common.

 Scotland’s patron saint, St Andrew, was one of the Apostles crucified by the Romans.